steven-edwards/crookedbar-test2/content/pages/offer.md

 2 or 3 night stays for six guests from £498.
 That’s only £83 per person, per stay!
 Wow!

+Get away from it all with a very special offer for the summer season ✨

+7 nights from just £845 ✨
+Short breaks available

 Holiday bookings only, no parties or events!